Two Pubs in Hebden Bridge

 2nd May 2025

-Today I caught the bus to Hebden Bridge to have a look around, take some photos and drink some real ale in two of the town’s most interesting pubs.
+Today I caught the bus to Hebden Bridge to have a look around, take some photos and drink some real ale in two of the town’s more interesting pubs.
+Over the next week.
+I’ll be publishing more photos taken on the trip.

-The above photo shows the bar of the Fox and Goose, the first one I visited.
+The photo shows the window of the Fox and Goose, the first pub I visited.

-The other one I visited was Drink, it’s a micropub and is also well worth a visit.
-There is a large selection of bottled beers to drink in or take away.
+The other one was Drink, a micropub closer to the town centre.
+There’s a large selection of bottled beers to drink in or take away.
 They usually have three real ales on tap; I had two pints of porter at £4.20 a pint.
 Again, excellent value.

 First Published: 2nd May 2025